jqwik-team/jqwik/documentation/src/docs/include/customized-parameter-generation.md

                             .withChars('.', ',', ';', '!', '?');
 ```

+#### String Size

+Without any additional configuration, the size of generated strings
+is between 0 and 255.
-`StringArbitrary` comes with additional capabilities to influence the minimal
+To change this `StringArbitrary` comes with additional capabilities to set the minimal
-and maximal length of a string, as well as the
+and maximal length of a string:

+- `ofLength(int)`: To fix the length of a generated string
+- `ofMinLength(int)`: To set the lower bound for string length
+- `ofMaxLength(int)`: To set the upper bound for string length

+You can also influence the
 [random distribution](#random-numeric-distribution) of the length.
 If you want, for example, a uniform distribution of string length between
 5 and 25 characters, this is how you do it: